Maradox/osmdroid-wiki/Prerequisites.md

 <uses-sdk android:targetSdkVersion="16" android:minSdkVersion="7" />
 ```

 * You should turn off hardware acceleration in the manifest.
-We have experimental HW acceleration support but users will still run into some issues.
+We have experimental hardware acceleration support but users will still run into some issues.
 See [issue 413](https://code.google.com/p/osmdroid/issues/detail?id=413) for more information.
 * osmdroid requires certain permissions in the Android project manifest to perform correctly.
 You will need to add the following permissions in your manifest file:

 ```xml